In oral

 Letter to Jeffery Morris Oct.
 27, 2004

-For Stutz, Artiano, Shinoff & Holtz, junior
+Stutz, Artiano, Shinoff & Holtz trick regarding

-Trick regarding deposition date
+deposition date

 Ironic quote from Kelly Angell during November 29, 2004 deposition of Peggie Myers: